 Your sub job may never change, or multiclass out of.
 Your sub job can never be the same as your primary class.
 If desired, you may pick an archetype of a class as your sub job, but you still cannot choose a class the same as your primary class even if its a different archetype.

 Limitation: Class features that two classes share (such as uncanny dodge) accrue at the rate of the faster class.
+Features from and pertaining to your subjob that refer to ‘character level’ are of the subjob’s level.

 Example: At level 1, both classes should be level 1, when your primary class hits level 2, your sub job will stay 1 until your primary hits level 4.
 When your primary class hits level 4, your sub job goes to level 2 and will not level again until your primary class hits level 6.